RADKick/jskick/README.md

 # kickjs
-kickJS.com - A branch of rivetjs and tinybind, planning to make it similar to angular-lite with little tweaks for some ideas from angular2x
+kickJS.com - A branch of rivetjs and tinybind, light weight like angular-lite with tweaks and ideas from angular2x as well.

+If you like short syntax, and symbols for binding html then you will love it.